FACTBOX-Controversial German coal-fired power plant projects

 GDF Suez (GSZ.PA) has abandoned plans to build an 800 MW plant for 2012 at Brunsbuettel on the North Sea.
 It cites planning delays, lack of planning security and the absence of a partner.
 Local environmental groups had opposed its plans.
 But the company is well into building a coal plant of the same size also on the German North Sea, at Wilhelmshaven.

-There is also opposition to plans by Tuebingen utility Suedweststrom to build two coal blocks of 900 MW each in Brunsbuettel for a later date.
+There is also opposition to plans by Tuebingen utility Suedweststrom to build two coal blocks of 900 MW each in Brunsbuettel for a later date, together with partners.
 A partial permission has been obtained, which says the plan is environmentally sound.
 A decision is due in 2012.

 Germany's federal administrative court in 2010 decided in favour of a regional court ruling against construction.
-Local planners in favour of the plant are seeking to change procedures, which could give the project a second chance.
+Local planners in favour of the plant are seeking to change procedures.

 EnBW (EBKG.DE) and Switzerland's BKW BKWN.S abandoned a plan for a coal plant, saying local buyers preferred gas.